Mister Fantastic: Leadership of the Fantastic Four

-The early career of the Fantastic Four led Mister Fantastic to a number of discoveries, and had their first encounters with many unusual characters.
-In the team's first appearance, they battled the Mole Man.
-They then battled the Skrulls.
-Soon after that, the team encountered the Sub-Mariner.
-They then had the first of many battles with Doctor Doom.
-They later journeyed to a subatomic world.
-Soon after that, they encountered Rama-Tut.
-They then battled the Molecule Man.

-As the team leader, Mr. Fantastic created numerous exotic devices and vehicles for the team to use such as clothing made of 'unstable molecules' so that it can be used with their powers safely.
+As leader of the Fantastic Four, Mr. Fantastic creates numerous exotic devices and vehicles for the team to use such as clothing made of 'unstable molecules' so that it can be used with their powers safely.
 Furthermore, he often leads the team into daring expeditions such as into the Negative Zone in addition to opposing evil.
-Also, he has felt personally responsible for Ben Grimm's grotesque change and has labored off and on to reverse it permanently.
+Also, he has felt personally responsible for Ben Grimm's transformation and has labored off and on to reverse it permanently.

-Under his guidance, the team went on to become Earth's most celebrated band of heroes.
-Together, they would save the world countless times.
-Ever driven by his quest for knowledge, Reed is believed by most to be the Earth's foremost intelligence.
-There is little he cannot create, fix, or understand given time.
-The patents and royalties on his inventions alone have funded the group over the years.
+Under his guidance, the team became a prominent group of superheroes and participated in numerous missions to protect Earth.
+Reed is known for his scientific and technological expertise and has developed multiple inventions for the team.
+Patents and royalties from his inventions have also provided funding for the group.

 However, there are drawbacks to his association with the team.
 Chief among them is the team's violent encounters with Doctor Doom, who believes that Reed was responsible for the accident that scarred him.
 Doom has never forgiven Reed and has sworn revenge.
-Doom has even gone as far as transforming Reed into a monstrous freak, attacking Reed's children, and attempting to seduce Sue.